tchoi8/teachingasart2018/assignments/5_Midterm/sam_hains.md

 Key Points:
 * Choices we make defining online personas. eg. Facebook profiles
 * How online persona can manifest change in offline world
-* How things we choose to place on internet reflect and magnify awareness of ourselves
+* How things we choose to place on the internet reflect and magnify awareness of ourselves

 ![](http://technoccult.net/wp-content/uploads/2010/02/hypersigilfeedback.png)</br>
 _Hyper Sigil Feedback Loop, Techno  Occult (2010)_